-10. Handling of the entry ticket; Prohibition of commercial resale / use
+10. Handling of entry tickets; prohibition of commercial resale / use

-10.1 The entry ticket must be retained and is no longer transferable after validation.
+10.1 Entry tickets must be retained and are non-transferable after validation.

-10.2 Prohibited Transfer: We sell tickets to visitors exclusively for private, non-commercial use.
-Any commercial or resale of the tickets as part of a business is prohibited.
-Commercial ticket sales and the ticket sale business are the sole responsibility of Live Nation and our authorized ticket agents.
-In particular, customers may not: (a) publicly sell tickets or offer such for sale in an auction (e.g., on Ebay); (b) offer for sale or sell tickets on Viagogo, StubHub, Ticketbande; (c) offer or give away tickets for sale at a price higher than the price paid, with a maximum of 15% markup to cover transaction costs; (d) sell or give away tickets to commercial or trade resellers and/or ticket vendors; (e) use or allow tickets to be used or sold for commercial or trade purposes without the prior written consent of Live Nation e.g. for raffle, promotional, marketing purposes or as giveaway, or as part of an unauthorized hospitality or travel package.
+10.2 Prohibited Transfer: We sell tickets to attendees exclusively for private, non-commercial use.
+Any resale of tickets for commercial or business purposes is prohibited.
+Commercial ticket sales and the ticket sale business are the sole responsibility of Live Nation and our authorised ticket agents.
+In particular, customers may not: (a) publicly sell tickets or offer such for sale in an auction (e.g., on eBay); (b) offer for sale or sell tickets on Viagogo, StubHub, Ticketbande; (c) offer or transfer tickets for sale at a price higher than the price paid, with a maximum of 15% markup permitted to cover transaction costs; (d) sell or give away tickets to commercial or trade resellers and/or ticket vendors; (e) use or allow tickets to be used or sold for commercial or trade purposes without the prior written consent of Live Nation e.g. for raffle, promotional, marketing purposes or as giveaway, or as part of an unauthorised hospitality or travel package.

-10.3 Permitted Transfer: A private transfer of a ticket for non-commercial reasons, in particular in individual cases of illness or other inability of the customer to attend, is permissible, provided there is no case of unauthorised transfer as defined in Clause 10.2.
-In this case, the customer can only transfer the rights and obligations from the attendance contract to a third party by the third party entering into the attendance contract in his place, assuming all rights and obligations.
-This entry requires the consent of Live Nation, which is hereby granted under the following conditions: (a) the transfer is a case of permitted transfer as described above in this Section 10.3, (b) the customer expressly notifies the new ticket holder of the applicability and content of these Download T&C and the new ticket holder agrees to the application of these Download T&C between him or her and Live Nation.
-The transfer of individual rights from the attendance contract is excluded if one of the conditions stated in (a) or (b) is not met.
+10.3 Permitted Transfer: The private transfer of a ticket for non-commercial reasons, in particular in individual cases of illness or other inability of the customer to attend, is permitted, provided this does not constitute an unauthorised transfer as defined in section 10.2.
+In this case, the customer can only transfer the rights and obligations from the attendance contract to a third party by the third party entering into the attendance contract in the customer’s place, assuming all rights and obligations.
+Entering into the attendance contract in this way requires the consent of Live Nation, which is hereby granted under the following conditions: (a) the transfer is a permitted transfer as described in section 10.3 above, (b) the customer expressly notifies the new ticket holder of the applicability and content of these Download T&Cs, and the new ticket holder agrees to the application of these Download T&Cs between him or her and Live Nation.
+The transfer of individual rights under the attendance contract is excluded if one of the conditions stated in (a) or (b) is not met.

-10.4 Consequences of a prohibited transfer: A violation of the above conditions (Sections 10.2-10.3) leads, subject to the imposition of a contractual penalty in accordance with Section 10a, to the loss of the right of access without compensation, i.e. the ticket loses its validity in this case and the promoter is entitled to withdraw the ticket as well as other access authorisations without compensation.
+10.4 Consequences of a prohibited transfer: A violation of the above conditions (sections 10.2-10.3) leads, subject to the imposition of a contractual penalty in accordance with section 10a, to the loss of the right of access without compensation, i.e. in this case, the ticket loses its validity and the organiser is entitled to withdraw the ticket as well as other access authorisations without compensation.